This course is an introduction to the theory and applications of formal methods, a field of

 - Advanced Topics: Formal methods for synthesis from specifications,

-Quantitative verification, probabilistic verification,
+quantitative verification, probabilistic verification,

-combining inductive learning and deduction, error localization and explanation,
+combining inductive learning and deduction,

-specification inference, crowdsourcing in verification, etc.
+specification inference, emerging applications, etc.

 The key point about the course project is that there